jalantechnologies/github-ci/README.md

 ## Development

+- Take latest pull from base branch - `main`
-- Create a new branch for the version (Example - `v1.1`)
+- Create a new branch for the fix / feature, eg - `fix/remove_ci_version_from_clean`
-- Update the default value for `ci_version` input to the created branch name (Example - `v1.1`)
-- Commit new updates
 - To test out changes, push the changes and update the workflow ref.
-Example - `jalantechnologies/github-ci/.github/workflows/ci.yml@v1.1`
+Example - `jalantechnologies/github-ci/.github/workflows/ci.yml@fix/remove_ci_version_from_clean`
-- Update `CHANGELOG` and add the new version, listing out the updates that have been done.
-- Push new changes and raise PR for review
-- `Squash and Merge` new changes once PR is approved
+- Once changes have been tested, getting approval from code owners, PR can be merged using `Squash and Merge`.

+## Release

+- Create a new branch from `main` from where release needs to happen.
+- Follow [semantic versioning](https://docs.npmjs.com/about-semantic-versioning) for creating a new release, eg - `v1.2`
+- Update CHANGELOG with changes being released, commit the change.
+- Push the branch to origin
+- Create a new release with title being the version, eg - `v1.2` and description being the items added in CHANGELOG.
-- Workflows can now use this updated workflow using the branch name.
-Example - `jalantechnologies/github-ci/.github/workflows/ci.yml@v1.1`.
+- Workflows can now use this new version, eg - `jalantechnologies/github-ci/.github/workflows/ci.yml@v1.2`